-Atria’s Board of Directors shall ensure the appropriate organisation of the company’s administration, operations, accounting and supervision of asset management.
-To this end, the Board of Directors has adopted written rules of procedure concerning the duties of the Board, the matters to be dealt with, meeting practices and the decision-making procedure.
-According to these rules, the Board of Directors discusses and decides on significant matters related to the company’s strategy, investments, organisation and financing.
+Atria’s Board of Directors is responsible for the company’s administration and its appropriate organisation.
+The Board of Directors is responsible for the appropriate organisation of the supervision of the company’s accounting and asset management.
+To this end, the Board of Directors has confirmed written rules of procedure concerning the duties of the Board, the matters to be dealt with, meeting practices and the decision-making procedure.
+According to the rules of procedure, the Board of Directors discusses and decides on significant matters related to the company’s strategy, investments, organisation and financing.
 The rules of procedure lay down the following key duties for the Board of Directors:

-• Preparing the items to be dealt with at General Meetings and ensuring that decisions are implemented
+- Preparing the items to be dealt with at Annual General Meetings and ensuring that decisions are implemented

-• Appointing the CEO and deciding on his or her remuneration and other benefits
+- Appointing and dismissing the CEO and deciding on their remuneration and other benefits

-• Performing the Audit Committee’s duties referred to in recommendation 27 of the Corporate Governance Code
+- Performing the Audit Committee’s duties referred to in recommendation 16 of the Corporate Governance Code.

-The Board of Directors regularly assesses its operations and working methods through self-evaluation once a year.
+The Board of Directors assesses its operations and working methods regularly by conducting a self-evaluation once a year.

 Meeting practices and information flow

-The Board of Directors meets at regular intervals about 10 times during the term in accordance with a separate meeting schedule confirmed in advance by the Board, and when necessary.
-In 2015, the Board of Directors met thirteen (13) times.
-The average attendance of the members of the Board of Directors was 93%.
+The Board of Directors meets at regular intervals around 10 times during the term in accordance with a separate meeting schedule confirmed in advance by the Board, and when necessary.
+In 2021, the Board of Directors met 17 times.
+The average attendance of the members of the Board of Directors was 97%.

 During the meetings of the Board of Directors, the CEO gives a review of the financial situation of the Group by business area.
 The review also covers forecasts, investments, organisational changes and other issues that are important for the Group.